 - Download the Samsung USB Drivers for the computer that is running on the Windows operating systems.

-Rooting the Samsung Galaxy S5 SM-G900FQ smartphone running on the Android 6.0.1 Marshmallow software updates using Chainfire’s CF-Auto-Root
+How to Root Samsung Galaxy S5 SM-G900FQ on Android 6.0.1 (Marshmallow) Using Chainfire’s CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy S5 SM-G900FQ smartphone so you can use all of the options that are available to developers inside.